Spotlight: Matt J. McClenahan from Orchard Law Firm

 Q: What is your background?
 What led you into estate planning?

-Matt: My career began in small, closely held business law, but in 2007 I transitioned into estate planning, probate, tax, and trusts.
-When I founded Orchard Law in 2016, my focus was on becoming a true partner to my clients—helping them navigate their estate planning while building strong, lasting relationships.
+Matt: I began my career working in business law, but in 2007 I transitioned to estate planning, probate, tax, and trusts.
+When I founded Orchard Law Firm in 2016, my focus was on becoming a true partner to my clients—helping them navigate their estate planning while building strong, lasting relationships.
 For me, it’s not just about reaching specific objectives; it’s about working together and really getting to know my clients and their families.
 We revisit estate plans every three years, and I make it a priority to connect with the next generation before inheritances take effect.
 That continuity is important.

 Q: How do you and John work together?